 Featured Photo: Monument Cliff on Third Mountain (Photo by John Hayes)

 This well-known section of the AT is near the northern terminus of the trail.
 It is arguably one of the most rugged and arduous sections.
-Its remoteness can be both daunting and appealing.
+This remote stretch of the Maine woods can be both daunting and appealing.
 But, the beautiful landscape and challenges are well worth the effort.

 - Distance: 100 miles, point-to-point